Joseph Ochaba

 Articles written by Joseph Ochaba

-- De ‘N17’ regio van het huntingtine eiwit: een adreslabel voor de ziekte van Huntington?
+- De ‘N17’-regio van het huntingtin-eiwit: een adresetiket bij de ziekte van Huntington?

-- Over muizen en mensen: het gebruik van diermodellen om de ziekte van Huntington te bestuderen
+- Van muizen en mensen: diermodellen gebruiken om de ziekte van Huntington te bestuderen